-As of August 11, 2023, the underlying shares of common stock for 26,667 vested RSUs had not been not delivered to the CAO and were instead cancelled.
-The amortization expense related to these grants for the three months ended July 31, 2023 and 2022 was \$43,200 and \$43,200, respectively, which is included in "general and administrative expense" in the accompanying consolidated statements of operations.
+As of August 16, 2023, the vested portion of underlying shares of common stock for 26,667 vested RSUs had not been delivered to the CAO and were instead cancelled.
+The amortization expense related to these grants for the three and nine months ended January 31, 2024 was \$43,200 and \$129,600, respectively, which is included in "General and administrative expense" in the accompanying consolidated statements of operations.
+The amortization expense related to these grants for the three and nine months ended January 31, 2023 was \$43,200 and \$129,600, respectively.